-A Hop, Skip, and… Yeah.
-Skipping This One
+A Hop, Skip, and… a Bike Pump

 20 Miles, Andover, Bolton, Columbia, Coventry, Manchester and Vernon

 For years this page existed to tell readers that I wouldn’t be completing the Hop River State Park Trail.
 Then my son got a bike and liked to ride it.
 Then I got a bike and I like to ride it.
 Then I got a bike rack for the car.
 Now this page exists for the reason all CTMQ pages exist: because I’m gonna do this thing.

 So what is this thing?

 This former railroad line is now a trail that winds 20.2 miles through the towns of Manchester, Vernon, Bolton, Coventry, Andover, and Columbia.
 Like a pathway through time, this serpentine path passes among modern subdivisions and crosses roads, but mostly takes the trail user along a remote, quiet and long unused path through the eastern Connecticut countryside.